africanmoose/digitalgarden/src/site/notes/1x - References/11.03 - References - Ideas/Listen to music with your entire body.md

 ### Details
 - Some bass sounds can only be felt, not perceived by the ears.
-- headphones create an illusion
+- headphones create an illusion that may not be accurate

 ### References
 - [[0x - System/01.02 - Inbox/The Creative Act - A Way of Being - Rick Rubin\|The Creative Act - A Way of Being - Rick Rubin]]